Nihilnia/EventKeyCodes/README.md

 # EventKeyCodes
-The tool for showing off the JS Event key codes.
+A too for showing off the JS Event key codes.